Solidgate logo in black and white.

 The two work together: a well-built vault handles network token lifecycle as part of its credential management.

 Yes, with a processor-agnostic vault that supports import and export of payment instruments.
-The migration process typically involves a secure transfer from your current token store, with the vault provider handling detokenization and re-tokenization under their PCI-compliant environment.
+The migration process typically involves a secure transfer from your current token store, with the receiving vault handling detokenization and re-tokenization under its PCI-compliant environment.

-The key requirement: your current provider needs to cooperate with the export.
-This is one reason to move to a portable vault before you need to – not when you're mid-migration.
+The critical requirement is that your current provider needs to cooperate with the export.
+This is one of the strongest reasons to move to a portable vault before you need to – not while you're mid-migration and negotiating under pressure.

 Modern vaults store tokenized representations of cards, digital wallets (Apple Pay, Google Pay), and other payment instruments in a unified token model.
 This matters as payment method mixes get more complex: you don't want separate credential stores per method, each with its own security surface and compliance considerations.
 Look for a vault that handles multi-method storage natively, so adding a new payment type doesn't mean rebuilding your credential management infrastructure.